Pravesh-Sudha/100-Days-of-Code/README.md

 - Live Deployment of Website
 - Deploying website on AWS S3

+### Day 85: Deploying and Exposing NodeJS Application
+- Created an IAM user named Light with full EC2 access
+- Started an Ubuntu ec2 instance
+- Installed docker in it and create a dockerImage for the project
+- Ran the image on the server
+- Expose the port 3000 on security group

 ... continue updating log for each day ..._

 ## Connect